Varnell Creek (Rocky River tributary)

 Varnell Creek is a 6.88 mi long 3rd order tributary to the Rocky River in Chatham County, North Carolina.

 Course

-Varnell Creek rises about 5 miles northeast of Siler City, North Carolina in Chatham County and then follows a southerly course to join the Rocky River about 2 miles east of Siler City.
+Varnell Creek rises about 5 mi northeast of Siler City, North Carolina in Chatham County and then follows a southerly course to join the Rocky River about 2 miles east of Siler City.

 Watershed

-Varnell Creek drains 10.09 sqmi of area, receives about 47.8 in/year of precipitation, has a wetness index of 443.32 and is about 44% forested.
+Varnell Creek drains 10.09 sqmi of area, receives about 47.8 in per year of precipitation, has a wetness index of 443.32 and is about 44% forested.